saschazar21/koa-oidc-provider/docs/CONFIGURATION.md

 ## Custom Configuration

-The custom configuration in the `private/` directory divides itself into 3 different parts:
+The custom configuration in the `private/` directory (or at least the one defined in the `PRIVATE_DIR` env) divides itself into 3 different parts:

 * **Keystore**: Either let yourself automatically create a JSON Web Keystore, or place a custom one as `jwks.json` file in the folder.
-* **Base Client(s)**: Either let koa-oidc-provider create a random base client upon each start, or place a client configuration as `clients.js` file in the folder.
+* **Base Client(s)**: Additionally include custom created clients into the OpenID Connect Provider via the `clients.js` file in the folder.
 * **Custom Configuration file**: Place a custom `configuration.json` file in the folder.

 ### Keystore

-By default, koa-oidc-provider looks for an existing `jwks.json` file in the `private/` directory and creates one, if none is present yet.
+By default, koa-oidc-provider looks for an existing `jwks.json` file in the `private/` directory (or at least the one defined in the `PRIVATE_DIR` env) and creates one, if none is present yet.
 This file holds the keystore needed for signing the JWTs.
 If you'd like to user your own keystore, create one in the format described in [Appendix A](https://tools.ietf.org/html/draft-ietf-jose-json-web-key-41#appendix-A) in the JSON Web Key IETF Draft.

 ```javascript
 {